 Timeline

 The NYC DOMH would like to publish this report in the second quarter or 2015.
 In that respect, we aim to pursue a staged analysis.
 We aim to begin in February 2015.
-In that respect, we will complete analyses toward Piece 1 15th, working with colleagues at DOMH throughout toward Piece 3 throughout our timeline.
+In that respect, we will complete analyses toward Pieces 1 and 2 by April 15th, working with colleagues at DOHMH throughout toward Piece 3 throughout our timeline.